 Preliminary Sites.
-There are no awards ceremonies at first/second-round sites.
-There will be a sectional net cutting ceremony at sectional round sites.
 The host is responsible for distributing the participant awards to each non-advancing team prior to their departure from the site.

 Final Site.
 The awards ceremony will be conducted at center court immediately following the conclusion of each game.
 Personnel must be in place and alert to setting up the table for the ceremony without undue delay.
 Two six-foot tables should be used to hold the awards and should be appropriately draped and NCAA decals affixed (if possible).
 A diagram of the awards ceremony should be distributed at the administrative meeting.
 The first place and runner-up trophy will receive awards immediately following the championship game.
 The semifinalist trophies will be presented immediately following the semifinal games.